 Collagen is essential for youthful skin.
 It’s a naturally occurring protein that provides cellular structure and is responsible for skin elasticity, firmness and plumpness.
-Aging, the sun’s UV rays and environmental stressors break this valuable substance down and slows its production.
+Factors like aging, UV rays and environmental stressors break collagen down and slows its production.
 By age 20, our collagen stores deplete at a faster rate, leading to wrinkles and sagging skin.

 Here are easy ways to stimulate collagen production.